Start From

 Day 3: All Meals-Own Cost!

 After a good breakfast at 07H00 at the lodge, departure 08h00.
 Travel via Moitsupeli, turning left towards Koro-Koro.
-A scenic drive through bushy landscape, small forests, and farmland dotted with picturesque villages.
+A scenic drive through a bushy landscape, small forests, and farmland dotted with picturesque villages.
 Along the road, dense bushes and shrubs are used by locals for medical purposes, picturesque mountain landscapes, and rural settlements.

 At the roadside basalt stone with hardened bubbles.
 Packed lunch provided.
-Entering a very rural part of Lesotho and a lot of interaction with the local population takes place.
+Entering a very rural part of Lesotho a lot of interaction with the local population takes place.

 Our destination houses a popular Pony Trekking Center and is situated in secluded woodland surrounded by beautiful countryside.
 Lunch at Lodge.
 After lunch, there are various options.